-Throughout the year ending 31 July 2023, the College's remuneration committee comprised The Chair, the Vice-Chair, the Chair of Resources Committee and another governor from Resources Committee with HR expertise The committee's responsibilities were to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other senior post holders.
+Throughout the year ending 31 July 2024, the College's remuneration committee comprised The Chair of the Corporation, the Vice-Chair, the Chair of Resources Committee and another governor from Resources Committee with HR expertise.
+The committee's responsibilities were to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other senior post holders.

-Details of remuneration for the year ended 31 July 2023 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2024 are set out in note 7 to the financial statements.